-This section describe our experiences in applying data and computation reordering techniques to improve the performance of the moldyn and magi programs.
-Moldyn is a synthetic benchmark and magi is a production code.
-These programs are described in more detail in the following subsections.
-Both are irregular programs that exhibit poor spatial and temporal locality, which are typical problems exhibited by this class of applications.
+This section describe our experiences in applying data and computation reordering techniques to improve the performance of two particle codes, moldyn and magi.
+Also, we describe our preliminary experiences with a scatter benchmark derived from CHAD, a large unstructured mesh application.
+Moldyn is a synthetic benchmark, whereas magi and CHAD are production programs.
+These codes are described in more detail in the following subsections.
+Moldyn and magi are irregular programs that exhibit poor spatial and temporal locality, which are typical problems exhibited by this class of applications.
+CHAD is in large part a vector computation, but spends a significant fraction of time performing irregular gather/scatter operations to move data between the nodes and edges of an unstructured mesh.

-We chose to perform our experiments on an SGI O2 workstation based on the R10000 MIPS processor since it provides hardware counters that enable collection of detailed performance measurements and we were able to use the workstation in isolation.
-Both programs were compiled with the highest level of optimization available for the native C and Fortran compilers.3 Table 1 displays the configurations of the different levels of the memory hierarchy on this machine.
+We chose to perform our experiments with moldyn and magi on an SGI O2 workstation based on the R10000 MIPS processor since it provides hardware counters that enable collection of detailed performance measurements and we were able to use the workstation in isolation.
+Both programs were compiled with the highest level of optimization available for the native C and Fortran compilers.2 Table I displays the configurations of the different levels of the memory hierarchy on this machine.
 Each entry in the TLB contains two virtual to physical page number translations, where each page contains 4KB of data.
 Thus, the 8KB block size for the TLB is the amount of addressable memory in two pages associated with a TLB entry.

+Cache Configuration

-Cache Configuration Cache Type Cache Size Associativity Block Size L1 Data L2 Data TLB 32KB 1MB 512KB 2-way 2-way 64-way 32B 128B 8KB
+Cache Type Cache Size Associativity Block Size

+L1 Data 32KB 2-way 32B

+L2 Data 1MB 2-way 128B

+TLB 512KB 64-way 8KB

-Table 1: SGI O2 Workstation Cache Configurations
+Table I: SGI O2 Workstation Cache Configurations